pugo/Auric/README.md

 ## Contribution

-Since this is a pet project I work on only when I like to and because I feel that I should implement all by myself I am reluctant to accept any contributions.
-But the licence is GPL v3, so feel free to fork it and do what you like as long as you follow that license.
+Since this is a pet project I work on it only when I like to.
+Up to this point noone has wanted to contribute, but at this stage it could be fun to cooperate!

+The project exists on GitHub: https://github.com/pugo/Pugo-Oric

 ## License